jamespepplinkhouse/creditcardchecker/README.md

 ## Multi-Node Architecture

-In order to utilise all CPU cores I have used [node-worker-pool](https://www.npmjs.com/package/node-worker-pool) which works by starting workers (child Node.js processes) and sending messages to them via stdout (on Linux my understanding is that this is basically a unix socket).
+In order to utilise all CPU cores I have used [node-worker-pool](https://www.npmjs.com/package/node-worker-pool) which works by starting workers (child Node.js processes) and sending messages to them via stdout.
 This allows for the CPU bound work to be spread over all CPU cores.
 On every chunk of the input file stream I send the chunk to the worker pool.
 There are 837 chunks in the large data set.